squaredbeaver/trademark-catalog/README.md

 make create-network
 ```

-First, you should build a docker image for the backend API service:
+To build a docker image for the backend API service run:

 ```shell
 make build